mkm29/stockula/README.md

 **How Accuracy is Calculated:**

-Portfolio accuracy is calculated as: **Accuracy = 100% - MAPE**

-Where MAPE (Mean Absolute Percentage Error) measures the average percentage difference between predicted and actual prices.
+Portfolio accuracy uses **MASE (Mean Absolute Scaled Error)**, a scale-independent metric that compares model performance to a naive forecast:

+- **MASE < 1.0**: Model beats naive forecast (good performance)
+- **MASE = 1.0**: Model equals naive forecast
+- **MASE > 1.0**: Model worse than naive forecast

 For example:

-- If a stock's MAPE is 6.11%, its accuracy is 93.89%
+- If a stock's MASE is 0.8, the model is 20% better than a naive forecast
-- The portfolio accuracy is the average of all individual stock accuracies
+- The portfolio MASE is the average of all individual stock MASE values

 This provides an intuitive measure where: